 Let's look into each market's sales volume by units sold and gross merchandised value (GMV) to gain deeper insights into supply gap opportunities.

 US Marketplace (USD)

-In the above chart, 65.63% of eBay.com’s top 500 listings for yoga pants are between $5-10 USD.
+In the chart to the right, 65.63% of eBay.com's top 500 listings for yoga pants are between $5-10 USD.
 Yet yoga pants under-$5 have the highest number sales at 520 units a month (highlighted in green) and yoga pants priced between$10-15 the highest GMV per month at $5,314.76 USD per month (highlighted in green).

 The analysis is saying that although most live listings and inventory are between $5-10, products under $5 and between $10-15 are achieving more sales (highlighted in green in above table).